How to Change a Tire Without a Jack

 1. Secure the Vehicle:

-1. Engage the parking brake fully to keep the car stationary.
+1. Engage the parking brake to prevent movement.

-2. Place wheel chocks or large rocks in front of and behind the wheels to prevent rolling.
+2. Place wheel chocks or large stones around the wheels for added stability.

 2. Gather Tools: